girdzijauskas/toolbox-scss/readme.md

 The usage of the framework can be summarised in this order:

-1a.
+1.
+a.
 Identify the individual elements of your front-end - color palettes, text styles (font families, sizes, weights), spacing, borders and any other re-usable patterns, such as transitions, and capture them in SASS variables.
 Examples of this can be found in the /variables folder.

-1b.
+b.
 Identify the default styles for your design system.
 Good defaults to cover are things like text styles (h1, h2, ...), form and input elements, buttons, links, etc.